 How do you write a brief the history of a mountain range that stretches approximately 450km from the Atlantic to the Mediterranean?
 A range that has been so much to so many?

 For some, like the 13th century Cathars who dared to set up a Christian religion outside of Catholicism, it was a temporary safe haven.
 For others, like the World War Two servicemen who crossed it to reach the relative safety of neutral Spain, it was a very real barrier to overcome.
 Spaniards during Franco’s rule regarded it as a metaphor for their isolation: “Europe ends at the Pyrenees”.
 For monarchs, rulers and politicians throughout the ages it was a natural solid wall, cutting across their carefully laid plans for empires and dominance.
+During World War 2 and the Spanish civil war it was a wall to hide behind or escape over through treacherous little known passes.
 For palaeontologists it has been the place of some of the most exciting pre-historic discoveries in Europe.

 For many it has simply been home.
 It is a mountain range which encompasses languages such as French, Spanish, Basque, Occitan, Aragonese and Catalan.
 Each valley has its own patois; impenetrable to strangers (and strangers can be from the next village down).